Supasheet.

 -- Revenue trend (last 30 days)

-CREATE VIEW dashboards.revenue_trend AS
+CREATE VIEW public.revenue_trend AS

 SELECT